Regular price $9.95 CAD

 About this book

-In Nova Scotia, in 1946, an usher in a movie theatre told Viola Desmond to move from her main floor seat up to the balcony.
+In Nova Scotia, in 1946, an usher in a movie theater told Viola Desmond to move from her main floor seat up to the balcony.
 She refused to budge.
 Viola knew she was being asked to move because she was black.
-After all, she was the only black person downstairs.
-All the other black people were up in the balcony.
 In no time at all, the police arrived and took Viola to jail.
 The next day she was charged and fined, but she vowed to continue her struggle against such unfair rules.
-She refused to accept that being black meant she couldn't sit where she wanted.

 About the Creators